AdrienBertaud/Find-the-Higgs-boson-with-machine-learning/README.md

 * **run.py**: to get our model
 * **compare_methods.ipynb**: Jupyter Notebook that contains code we used to run each method with various parameters
+* **plot_least_squares.ipynb**: Jupyter Notebook to plot results with least square regression using gradient descent results
 * **plot_lin_reg_GD.ipynb**: Jupyter Notebook to plot results with linear regression using gradient descent results
-* **plot_reg_log_regr.ipynb: Jupyter Notebook to plot results with regularized logistic regression using gradient descent results
+* **plot_reg_log_regr.ipynb**: Jupyter Notebook to plot results with regularized logistic regression using gradient descent results
 * **implementations.py**: contains the 6 methods we had to implement and all functions that are necessary to execute them
 * **evaluation.py**: functions to do the evaluation, such as splitting the data, the cross validation and computing different metrics